Azure-Samples/cosmos-dotnet-core-todo-app/README.md

 5. After a short time, Visual Studio will complete the deployment.

 6. After deployment, go you your Web App in the Azure Portal and make sure to [add the App Settings](https://docs.microsoft.com/azure/app-service/configure-common#configure-app-settings):
-    1. `CosmosDb.Account`: The endpoint for the Azure Cosmos account.
+    1. `CosmosDb:Account`: The endpoint for the Azure Cosmos account.
-    1. `CosmosDb.Key`: The key for the Azure Cosmos account.
+    1. `CosmosDb:Key`: The key for the Azure Cosmos account.
-    1. `CosmosDb.DatabaseName`: The name of the Azure Cosmos database to use.
+    1. `CosmosDb:DatabaseName`: The name of the Azure Cosmos database to use.
-    1. `CosmosDb.ContainerName`: The name of the Azure Cosmos container to use.
+    1. `CosmosDb:ContainerName`: The name of the Azure Cosmos container to use.

 For additional ways to deploy this web application to Azure, please refer to the [Deploy ASP.NET Core apps to Azure App Service](https://docs.microsoft.com/aspnet/core/host-and-deploy/azure-apps/?view=aspnetcore-2.2) article which includes information on using Azure Pipelines, CLI, and many more.